-- Prepare for meetings by creating and reviewing materials, documents, and agendas ahead of time. - Don't multitask; give your remote direct reports the same level of respect and attention that you would in a face-to-face meeting.
-It's difficult to create empathy and trust with employees if you are not fully present.
+- Prepare for meetings by creating and reviewing materials, documents, and agendas ahead of time. - Don't multitask; give your direct reports the same level of respect and attention when remote that you would in a face-to-face meeting.
+It's difficult to create empathy and trust with your team if you are not fully present.